Cremation/Burial Services

 Proctor Animal Cemetery

 Located on our shelter property at 24 Ferry Road in Nashua, cemetery plots are available for families who choose our cemetery as their beloved pet’s final resting place.
-Arrangements can be made by contacting Leslie St. Pierre, our Proctor Cemetery Coordinator, 603-889-2275 or by email.
+Arrangements can be made by contacting Cherie Simoneau, our Proctor Cemetery Coordinator, 603-889-2275 ext.
+37 or by email at cherie@hsfn.org.

 We suggest burial arrangements be preplanned, which affords comfort and peace of mind when the time comes.
 Since winter months do not always allow for burial services, contact us to discuss options.
 Storage is available.